quasinaut/kinda-ksp2/README.md

 ### Recoloring

+IMPORTANT: It seems this gets rid of your IVA view, not sure why this is and do not have time to debug it/do a good bug report so if you want recoloring you're stuck with it for now.

 Follow the instructions [here](https://forum.kerbalspaceprogram.com/index.php?/topic/174188-112x-textures-unlimited-recolour-depot/) to add the ability to recolor stock parts to your game.
+Does not appear to be on CKAN.

 ### Optional: multiplayer